 The second major challenge is preparing your poster.
 The biggest mistake is cramming too much detail into the poster, thus discouraging visitors from reading it or even stopping.
 Giving detail is the job of your handout, usually a copy of your full paper or other supporting document.
 After making sure that your poster conforms to the conference's guidelines (outer dimensions, required contents, etc.), think creatively.
 Make sure your title is short, clear and attention-grabbing.
-All text should be large enough to read comfortably from at least a meter-don't make your visitor bend down to the ground.
-The sequence of the parts should be easy to follow, using good placement of sections, arrows, or numbering in section titles.
+All text should be large attention-grabbing.
+All text should be large enough to read comfortably from at least a meter-don't make your visitor bend down to to understand.
+Use color, photos, graphs, and drawings strategically.